Photo Credit: Tandem X Visuals, Unsplash

 The implementation of U of T’s Institutional Anti-Black Racism Task Force will aim to promote Black inclusion and excellence within U of T’s tri-campus community whilst also addressing anti-Black racism within the university’s structure and practices.

-The members of the Task Force will, according to the Provost website, “review existing [university] policies, processes, and practices and recommend others that would address anti-Black racism, and provide actionable recommendations to the President, Vice-President Human Resources and Equity, and Provost that will further Black [inclusion] and excellence.”
+The members of the Task Force will, “review existing [university] policies, processes, and practices and recommend others that would address anti-Black racism, and provide actionable recommendations to the President, Vice-President Human Resources and Equity, and Provost that will further Black [inclusion] and excellence,” reads an emailed statement to The Mike.

 The Task Force was mandated back in June when U of T President Meric Gertler released a statement condemning anti-Black racism and reasserting U of T’s commitment to supporting their Black community members.
 As part of this initial statement Gertler also announced the implementation of this Institutional Anti-Black Racism Task Force.